 How freeing and uplifting for the columnist when she expanded her sense of what was important and celebrated what she did accomplish.

-Do you find yourself focusing on what’s not going right in your life and your relationship goals that you haven’t met?
+Do you find yourself focusing on what’s not going right in your life and your relationships?

-Do you find that you are so intent on your goals that the unmet goals are all you see?
-Or do you not set any goals but constantly are thinking that you’d like your relationships, especially a love relationship to be better?
+Do you find that you’re so intent on your “goals” that the unmet goals are all you see?
+Or do you not set any goals but constantly are thinking that you’d like your relationships, especially a love relationship, and your life to be better?

 If so, try out these 3 tips for keeping love growing…